Princess Ileana of Roumania met her "Prince Charming" shortly after her "arrival on the shores of this democratic land.

 The story begins soon after the princess arrived in the United States with her mother, Queen Marie, and her brother, Prince Nicholas.
 One of the first social receptions was a dance at West Point.

 The superintendent of West Point, Brig.
 Gen. M.B.
 Stewart, "looked around for proper escorts for the princess."
 He chose to candidates, both "honor men in the class."
 One was Cadet Lieutenant William J. Glasgow of Washington, D.C., the other Cadet Captain Henry G. Douglas of Bel Air, Md."
-Glasgow is the "manager of the army soccer team," while Douglas "is the regimental supply officer."
+Glasgow is the "manager of the army soccer team," and Douglas "is the regimental supply officer."

 Both men "are very handsome," but Glasgow is "considered the Adonis of the academy."